 - Orthopaedic surgeries: +16% (since FY15)

 Chester County Hospital has contracted with Ballinger for the architecture and L.F.
 Driscoll for construction.
-Once the expansion is complete, the Hospital will gain a beautiful new front entrance, plus the following much-needed spaces:
+The expansion, which was completed in early 2020, afforded the hospital a beautiful new front entrance, plus the following much-needed spaces: